 Title Individual Responsible Supervisor Striving Readers Responsibilities Curriculum & Assessment Director Peggy Cowan Dr. Howard Hinesley.
-Project Manager and oversees all aspects of the grant including scheduling PD and training Purchasing Peggy Cowan Superintendent Construct budget and ensure compliance and timeliness of orders/reports.
-Financial Director Richard Dyke Ensure adherence to budget and plan ELL Coordinator Paula Camp Peggy Cowan, Director of Curriculum and Accountability Represent interests/ needs of ELL; further communication and support.
+Project Manager and oversee all aspects of the grant including scheduling PD and training Purchasing Superintendent Construct budget and ensure compliance and timeliness of orders/reports.
+Financial Director Richard Dyke Ensure adherence to budget and plan.
+ELL Coordinator Paula Camp Peggy Cowan, Director of Curriculum and Accountability Represent interests/ needs of ELL; further communication and support.
 Director of Special Programs Susan Tolbert Dr. Howard Hinesley, Superintendent Represent interests/ needs of special needs students; further communication and support.
-Pre-K Wesley Cupp Site-Level Coordinator Walter Gordon, Primary Bertha Nelson CPS Principal Leader for each school in regard to dissemination of data, resources and Site-Level Coordinator information; co-facilitator (w/principal) of their school's SLT Elementary Eppie Snider Ken MacKenzie, Site-Level Coordinator CES Principal Middle School Brenda Campbell Jeff Hogan, Site-Level Coordinator CMS Principal High School Bryan Edwards Jay Floyd, 1 Site-Level Coordinator CHS Principal Technology Sheryl McDonald Ken Clouse, Ensure digital tools are purchased and installed before beginning of school year;
+Pre-K Site-Level Coordinator Wesley Cupp Walter Gordon, CPS Principal Primary Site-Level Coordinator Bertha Nelson • Leader for each school in regard to dissemination of data, resources and information; co-facilitator (w/principal) of their school's SLT Elementary Site-Level Coordinator Eppie Snider Ken MacKenzie, CES Principal (wiprinterpar) or their sensor s of t Middle School Site-Level Coordinator Brenda Campbell Jeff Hogan, CMS Principal High School Site-Level Bryan Edwards Jay Floyd,

-Coordinator Asst. coordinate necessary PD surrounding Superintendent technology solutions; serve as a resource for instructors.
+Coordinator CHS Principal Technology Coordinator Sheryl McDonald Ken Clouse, Asst.
+Superintendent Ensure digital tools are purchased and installed before beginning of school year; coordinate necessary PD surrounding technology solutions; serve as a resource for instructors.

 Commitment to project.
 In planning Making It Personal, district leadership considered the commitment and capacity of each school to implement change.
 As a prerequisite for participation in Making It Personal, 100% of teachers in our schools and district personnel signed a commitment form that indicated their support of the goals of this Striving Readers project.
-In addition, our staff dedicated time and hard work to gather the necessary data, conduct our Needs Assessment and help set goals to enable us to complete the Striving Readers application.

-The community plays a large role in supporting the literacy initiative and Making It Personal.
 This is shown through attendance in School Board meetings, survey responses and community partnership and resources.
-Taking an active role in their students' success enables CCS to create an engaging environment and consistently raising the bar for student achievement in and outside of the classroom.
+Taking an active role in their student's success enables CCS to create an engaging environment and consistently raise the bar for student achievement in and outside of the classroom.
 In addition, the Mayor of Cartersville and the Bartow County Commissioner jointly signed a letter of commitment supporting the Striving Readers literacy initiative.
-Our community partners, Hands of Christ Hispanic Programs, the Director of Public Housing, and The Teen Center/ Woman's Resource Center, reflected this practice including letters of support.

-O. Sustainability
+O. Sustainability Plan

-The framework we have chosen to institute for our collaborative decision making includes a step-down approach that will gradually transition the responsibility for school-site services from an on-site consultant to a district/school "in-house" advisor, and in doing so uses existing local knowledge to provide and sustain the model.
+The framework we have chosen to institute for our collaborative decision-making includes a step-down approach that will gradually transition the responsibility for school-site services from an on-site consultant to a district/school "in-house" advisor, and in doing so uses existing local knowledge to provide and sustain the model.

 As part of this model, one or more of our school or district personnel will be selected, trained, and certified to become an "in-house" advisor and replace the site-level support services.

-An in-house advisor typically devotes approximately 20% of his/her time to this role.
-The inhouse advisor ultimately assumes responsibility for most school-site services.
+An in-house advisor typically devotes approximately 20 percent of his/her time to this role.
+The in-house advisor ultimately assumes responsibility for most school-site services.

 Making It Personal invests heavily in professional learning for our leaders and teachers.
-Given our 95% teacher retention rate, we believe we are investing in educators who will stick around and mentor new faculty members who come on board.
-They will be on hand to model and coach, and are more likely to do so given our continued focus on collaborative planning.
+Given our 95% teacher retention rate, we believe we are investing in educators who will continue to our students and mentor new faculty members who come on board.
+They will be on hand to model and coach, and more likely to do so given our continued focus on collaborative planning.
 Most importantly, the collaborative framework inspires a culture of continuous improvement that will permeate our district and schools without the need for additional funding.